lshpaner/eda_toolkit/docs/_sources/eda_plots.rst.txt

 keyword arguments passed through the ``scale_conversion_kws``.
 Specifically, we provide an ``alpha`` value of `0.8`, :ref:`influencing the confidence interval for the transformation <Confidence_Intervals_for_Lambda>`.
-Additionally, we customize the visual appearance of the plots by specifying keyword arguments for the boxplot, KDE, and histogram plots.
+Additionally, we customize the visual appearance of the plots by specifying keyword arguments for the violinplot, KDE, and histogram plots.
 These customizations allow for greater control over the visual output.